 On January 3, 2000, UICC and Utek merged into UMC .
-As a result, during the first quarter of 2000, we recognized a \$150.0 million gain (\$92.1 million aftertax) in income representing the appreciation of our foundry investment in UICC and Utek.
-We currently own approximately 73 million shares of UMC common stock.
+As a result, during the first quarter of 2000, we recognized a \$150.0 million gain (\$92.1 million after-tax) in income representing the appreciation of our foundry investment in UICC and Utek.
+We currently own approximately 84 million shares of UMC common stock.
 We will retain the right to purchase a certain percentage of UMC's wafer production as discussed above as long as we retain a certain percentage of these shares.
 Also, due to regulatory restrictions, approximately one-third of our shares may not be sold until after January 2002, with the regulatory restrictions expiring between January 2002 and January 2004.
 As the regulatory restrictions expire and if we liquidate our UMC shares, it is likely that the amount of any future realized gain will be different from the accounting gain reported.

 In addition to the gain described above, we have reported the following unrealized gains and losses to account for changes in the market value of our unrestricted shares of UMC.
 During the first quarter of 2000, we recorded an approximate \$7.6 million unrealized gain (\$4.7 million net of tax).
 Unrealized losses recorded during the remainder of 2000 were \$85.4 million (\$52.6 million net of tax).
-During the first quarter of 2001, we recorded a \$10.0 million unrealized gain (\$6.2 million net of tax).
-These unrealized gains and losses are cumulated and included as Accumulated Other Comprehensive Income (Loss) in our Consolidated Balance Sheet (see Note 5).
+For the six months ended June 30, 2001, we recorded a \$2.3 million unrealized loss (\$1.4 million net of tax).
+The net unrealized loss, totaling \$49.3 million after tax, is included as Accumulated Other Comprehensive Loss in our Consolidated Balance Sheet (see Note 5).